This post may contain affiliate links.

 Notice the problem?

-So in 2FP fashion, here are 2 reasons why: 1) They program negative thinking and 2) They promote and encourage mediocrity.
+So in 2FP fashion, here are 2 reasons why I won’t buy them: 1) They program negative thinking and 2) They promote and encourage mediocrity.

 1. Programming our Minds